midday-ai/v1/README.md

   <b>The ultimate open-source starter kit for building production-ready SaaS applications</b>
 </p>

-Everything you need to build a production ready SaaS, it's a opinionated stack based on learnings from building [Midday](https://midday.ai) using the latest Next.js framework, it's a monorepo with a focus on code reuse and best practices that will grow with your business.
+> Everything you need to build a production-ready SaaS.
+It's an opinionated stack based on learnings from building [Midday](https://midday.ai) using the latest Next.js framework.
+It's a monorepo with a focus on code reuse and best practices that will grow with your business.

 ## Table of Contents